SzymonKubica/micro-bpf/micro-bpf-server/README.md

    you get when using the `ifconfig` command in the RIOT shell (the one that was open after the build command has successfully finished).
-Once you have successfully connected to the UDP server advertising on the native instance, you should be able to interact with it via CoAP using the `mibpf-tools`.
+Once you have successfully connected to the UDP server advertising on the native instance, you should be able to interact with it via CoAP using the `micro-bpf-tools`.
 7. Before being able to send programs to the device, you first need to spin up a fileserver over the CoAP network so that the running RIOT instance can pull the eBPF program images from the host desktop.
 This requires using the